vuquangkhtn/problems-solving/interview-questions/react.md

 ### What is a state in React and how is it used?
 <!-- id: bLvjjlaMiO, noteType: Basic-66869 -->

-State of a component is an object that holds some information that may change over the lifetime of the component.
-State is similar to props, but it is private, mutable, and fully controlled by the component.
+- State is a component-owned object that holds information that changes over time.
+- Unlike props, state is private, mutable, and controlled by the component.

 ### What are the different phases of React component’s lifecycle?
 <!-- id: s|1Jjpm@vg, noteType: Basic-66869 -->

-Mounting: The component is ready to mount in the browser DOM.
-This phase covers initialization from constructor(), getDerivedStateFromProps(), render(), and componentDidMount() lifecycle methods.
-Updating: In this phase, the component gets updated in two ways, sending the new props and updating the state either from setState() or forceUpdate().
-This phase covers getDerivedStateFromProps(), shouldComponentUpdate(), render(), getSnapshotBeforeUpdate() and componentDidUpdate() lifecycle methods.
-Unmounting: In this last phase, the component is not needed and gets unmounted from the browser DOM.
-This phase includes componentWillUnmount() lifecycle method.
+- Mounting: `constructor`, `getDerivedStateFromProps`, `render`, `componentDidMount`.
+- Updating: `getDerivedStateFromProps`, `shouldComponentUpdate`, `render`, `getSnapshotBeforeUpdate`, `componentDidUpdate`.
+- Unmounting: `componentWillUnmount`.

 ### Explain the lifecycle method componentWillMount()
 <!-- id: j)Q37W1S~;, noteType: Basic-66869 -->